JackKammerer/JackKammerer.github.io/README.md

 ## Attributions:

 #### All of the models used in this site (as seen on the website) are not my own.
 Here are the attributions for all of the models used in the site.
+They were downloaded for free on Sketchfab.

 IBM PCjr 4863 Computer-Freepoly.org from Freepoly.org at https://sketchfab.com/3d-models/ibm-pcjr-4863-computer-freepolyorg-1c3c3cd0643d44d49a1771048da74c62